gvazdas/svencoop/README.md

 # AFKManager

-A heavily modified version of a script originally made by MrOats https://github.com/MrOats/AngelScript_SC_Plugins
+A heavily modified version of a script originally made by MrOats.
+Player activity detection is much more sensitive, reacting to player mouse movement, typing in chat. https://github.com/MrOats/AngelScript_SC_Plugins

 # Loading music